How to Become a Commemorative Partner

 Thank you for your interest in becoming a Commemorative Partner with The United States of America Vietnam War Commemoration.
 To apply, organizations will need to fill out an application and a Statement of Understanding.
 Organizations will need to review and sign the Statement of Understanding either digitally online, or sign and fax, email or mail the Statement of Understanding to the Commemoration as provided on the form.

-The Statement of Understanding contains specific information for organizations interested in becoming a Commemorative Partner, but in general, organizations need to know that Commemorative Partners must commit to conduct at least two events each year during the period of 2015 - 2017 that will recognize, thank and honor our Vietnam Veterans and their families.
+The Statement of Understanding contains specific information for organizations interested in becoming a Commemorative Partner, but in general, organizations need to know that Commemorative Partners must commit to conduct at least two events or activities each year during the period of 2017 - 2019 that will recognize, thank and honor our Vietnam Veterans and their families.
 Organizations need to understand that there is no guarantee that military support such as Color Guard or Army fly-bys for Commemorative Partner events will be provided.

 It is important for these events to meet at least the first of the five Congressionally-mandated objectives of The United States of America Vietnam War Commemoration: "To thank and honor veterans of the Vietnam War, including personnel who were held as prisoners of war or listed as missing in action, for their service and sacrifice on behalf of the United States and to thank and honor the families of these veterans."

 Commemorative Partners need to understand that if The United States of America Vietnam War Commemoration determines that they are not able to conduct an event in a dignified, honorable and memorable way and in a manner consistent with the Congressionally-mandated objectives, they will not be allowed to continue their participation in the Commemorative Partner Program, nor will they be allowed to represent to any member of the public that they are in any way affiliated with The United States of America Vietnam War Commemoration's Commemorative Partner Program.